Tomatoes

 • Avoid working in fields when plants are wet

-• Reduce plant stress
+• Minimize plant stress

-• Use copper-based fungicide sprays
+• Employ copper-based fungicide sprays

 • Plant resistant varieties

-• Keep soil pH at 6.0 to 6.5
+• Maintain soil pH between 6.0 to 6.5

-• Fertilize (abundant calcium) and mulch
+• Fertilize with abundant calcium, and add mulch

 • Plant resistant varieties

-• Prune lowest leaves and apply a mulch
+• Prune lower leaves and apply mulch

 • Avoid overhead irrigation